lpod/lpod-docs/level1-styles.rst

 the text color, the text background color (which may differ from the common background color of the paragraph).

+A text style may apply to any text span in any text paragraph.
+However some ODF editing or viewing applications don't fully support them in some situations.
+For example, OpenOffice.org doesn't currently allow the use of *common* text styles with spreadsheets, while it allows *common* and *automatic* text styles in text documents.

 A text style can apply to one or more text spans; see the "Text spans" section.
 It can be used as the default text style of a document.
 In addition, an existing text style may be reused to set the text properties of a paragraph